 The Financial Sector Reform (Hayne Royal Commission Response) (2021 Measures No. 1) Regulations 2021 was registered on 18 February 2021 to insert reforms for services provided in relation to insurance products into the Corporations Regulations 2001.
 The registration of the ASIC Supervisory Cost Recovery Levy Amendment (Claims Handling and Settling Services Providers) Regulations 2021 on 18 February 2021 provided further provisions relating to claims handling and settling services providers as leviable entities.

-- Draft INFO 000 Claims handling and settling: How to comply with your AFS licence obligations
+- Information Sheet 253: Claims Handling and settling: How to comply with your AFS licence obligations;

 - ASIC warns time is fast running out for insurance claims handling licence applications